Karthik-HR0/nodupe/README.md

 # nodupe

-README for anew

-anew

 A simple tool to append unique lines to a file.

 ---

-Overview
+### Overview

-anew is a command-line utility designed to append unique lines from stdin to a specified file.
+nodupe is a command-line utility designed to append unique lines from stdin to a specified file.
 It ensures that no duplicates are added, making it a valuable tool for deduplication in various workflows.

 ---

-Features
+### Features

 Appends new, unique lines to a file.